WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - mostly used for **ad-hoc queries**, because you only pay for what you use.

+* **query results performed by Athena area automatically written to s3**

+- Athena **can read data and write query results given encrypted data by KMS**

 #### EMR (Elastic Map Reduce)

 - allows you to perform **analysis on large-scaled, semi-structured or unstructured data**